ajitrajasekharan/unsupervised_NER/README.md

  _If the use case is to automatically detect all noun phrase spans in a sentence, then POS tagger needs to be installed.
 If we only require specific phrases of interest to us in a sentence to be tagged (e.g. colorectal cancer above), then POS tagger install is **not** required.
 In the first use case, 7 microservices (POS tagger is made up of two microservices)  are started.
 In the second use, case 5 microservices are started._

 ### Step 1.
-Installing and starting micoservices common to both use cases
+Installing and starting microservices common to both use cases

- TBD
+ Run
+ ./setup.sh

+ _this will load all 5 microservices and should display the output of a test query_

  ### Step 2.
 Install POS service
  _(this can be skipped if we only require specific phrases to be tagged)_